 Due to the widespread demand among volunteer guides to return their old, unwanted uniforms, TMG started accepting their old uniforms from January 2018 for recycling.

-October 23, 2017: In Koto Ward, Tokyo, Toyota unveils its newly designed taxi cab for Tokyo 2020.
+October 23, 2017: At MEGA WEB in Koto Ward, Tokyo, Toyota unveils its newly designed taxi cab for Tokyo 2020.
 With a higher roof and lower floor, the vehicle is designed like a mini-van that can even accommodate wheelchair users and a lot of luggage.
 The dark blue (almost black) taxis become ubiquitous in Tokyo sporting the Tokyo 2020 emblems on the doors.

 Japanese government later states in Jan.
 2018 that it wants at least one-fourth of all taxis in Tokyo to be able to take wheelchair-bound passengers by 2020.
 However, wheelchair users later notice that these taxis often refused to pick them up on the street.
 Taxi drivers say that it was a complicated and time-consuming procedure (too many steps) to board a wheelchair user.
 Wheelchairs users say that it would be easier if the taxis had a rear entrance instead of using the side door.